lwjohnst86/nefa-code/doc/manuscript.md

 given clinic visit.

-Sensitivity analyses revealed that adjustment for WC was responsible for attenuating the unadjusted results (data not shown).
+Sensitivity analyses revealed that adjustment for WC was responsible for attenuating the unadjusted results (see ESM Fig.  6).
 Adjusting for TAG attenuated all associations with IGI/IR and ISSI-2 (data not shown), though this may be due to the fact that only a subset of participants at the 6 year visit had TAG measured.
 Sensitivity analyses to examine the association with the sum